oci-hpc/oci-hpc-runbook-StarCCM/README.md

 ## Create a machinefile

+If you used terraform to create the cluster, this step has been done already.
 STAR-CCM+ on the headnode does not automatically know which compute nodes are available.
 You can create a machinefile at `/mnt/share/install/machinefile.txt` with the private IP address of all the nodes along with the number of CPUs available.

 ```